-- Strengthening the role of the WTO on Trade and Climate Change, as already noted, including the launch of negotiations for an open plurilateral agreement that promotes the de-carbonization of sectors exposed to international trade, facilitates investment in renewable energy, and provides measures to support developing countries. - Integrating cooperation on climate matters into bilateral agreements to facilitate the implementation of new European regulations, as well as investment support in renewable energies and other goods that contribute to the diversification of green value chains.
-Beyond the sometimes sterile debate on sanctions, the trade and sustainable

-- development sections should provide concrete, binding, and evaluable measures to support climate transition; - 3.
-European legislation that includes cooperation mechanisms with third countries that must apply demanding environmental requirements derived from the new European legislation as well as limit excessive administrative costs9
+- 1. Strengthening the role of the WTO on Trade and Climate Change, as already noted, including the launch of negotiations for an open plurilateral agreement that promotes the de-carbonisation of sectors exposed to international trade, facilitates investment in renewable energy, and provides measures to support developing countries. - 2.
+Integrating cooperation on climate matters into bilateral agreements to facilitate the implementation of new European regulations, as well as investment support in renewable energies and other goods that contribute to the diversification of green value chains.
+Beyond the sometimes sterile debate on sanctions, the trade and sustainable development sections should provide concrete, binding, and evaluable measures to support climate transition: - 3.
+European legislation that includes cooperation mechanisms with third countries that must apply demanding environmental requirements derived from the new European legislation